MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 # Background
-We have heard asks for a WebView2 API to easily track the `WebView2 Runtime`'s browser process exit.
+We have heard asks for a WebView2 API to easily track the WebView2 Runtime's browser process exit.
 Manually waiting for the process to exit requires additional work on the host app, so we are proposing the `BrowserProcessExited` event.
 The `ProcessFailed` already lets app developers handle unexpected browser